rml-lee/Hotel-Booking-Analysis/Findings-Analysis.md

 <p align="center">Note: Click the Tableau link above a chart to view a detailed, interactive version.</p>

 ## 9. What is the correlation between the monthly average ADR and the amount of bookings between hotels?
 In other words, how does ADR impact booking demand?

 Tableau - [Link](https://public.tableau.com/views/Workbook6_HotelBookingsProject/DualCombinationChart?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 ![Dual Combination Chart](https://github.com/user-attachments/assets/8e560a96-3429-4083-8c54-0a9a3998f49b)

+**Findings:**

   - Peak tourist season for both City and Resort Hotels occur during the **Spring, Summer, and Fall**.
   - The average daily rate rises during the **Summer** and falls during the **Winter**.

   - **City Hotel**: There is a **positive correlation** between pricing and demand.
 As the average daily rate increases during the summer, the trajectory of demand remains unaffected.
 This indicates that the current pricing strategy for City Hotel is effectively meeting demand during peak tourist seasons.

   - **Resort Hotel**: There’s a **negative correlation** between pricing and demand.
 When ADR increases during the summer, demand decreases, indicating that the current pricing strategy negatively impacts demand.

+**Recommendations:**

-**Recommendations**: Overall booking demand for the City Hotel is significantly higher than that of the Resort Hotel; therefore, the pricing strategy for the Resort Hotel should be reassessed.
+  - Overall booking demand for the City Hotel is significantly higher than that of the Resort Hotel; therefore, the pricing strategy for the Resort Hotel should be reassessed.

   - Consider lowering the daily rate during the summer.

   - Offer and market summer promotions, discounts, or packages that include additional services like dining, spa treatments, or local tours to attract guests.

 ## 8. What is the total number of bookings for each length of stay for each hotel type?